Guide To Training Methods and Learning Activites

 Compare & Contrast By na

 Compare and Contrast is used to highlight similarities and differences between to things.
 It is a process where the act of classification is practiced.
 It is effectively used in conjunction with indirect instructional methods, but can also be used directly to teach vocabulary signals, classification, nomenclature and key characteristics.
 It is often presented in either written text paragraphs or a chart.
-Its most common use is as a graphic organizer of content.
-Hits: 1040 )
+Its most common use is as a graphic organizer of content. new Hits: 133 )

 Trading Places By Mel Silberman